-The 16 Best Books on Gut Health to read in 2022 made a big impact on my perspective of gut health and which I offer as resources to improve your gut health.
+The 17 Best Books on Gut Health to Read in 2023 made a big impact on my perspective of gut health and which I offer as resources to improve your gut health.

 Have you heard the term gut health and wondered what it meant?
 Henry Ford functional medicine expert, Dr. M. Elizabeth Swenor, discusses the types of bacteria found in the digestive system and how imbalances cause chronic body inflammation, which leads to poor health.